Spasella/FantaDash/README.md

 python app.py
 Open a web browser and navigate to http://localhost:8050 to access the web application.

-# Usage
-Once the application is running, you can use it to visualize and analyze the provided data.
-The application provides various charts and graphs to explore different aspects of the data.
-The user interface allows you to select specific parameters, such as stabilimento (facility), fascia_oraria (time slot), and anno (year), to filter and customize the displayed data.

 # Dependencies
 The project relies on the following dependencies: